ashfurrow/blog/source/blog/2014-02-11-we-need-to-replace-objective-c.markdown

 link_to: swift
 ---

-<import><p>I thought that, in 2014, it was just taken for granted that Objective-C needs to be replaced.
+<p>I thought that, in 2014, it was just taken for granted that Objective-C needs to be replaced.
 I thought that we were all on the same page.</p>

 <p>That's what I thought, but I was wrong. </p>